anant1947x/MultiLingo/README.md

 Support for 20+ Languages: Communicate effectively in multiple global languages.

-Emoji Translation: Convert emojis into meaningful translations for fun communication.
+Emoji Translation: Convert texts to emojis for fun communication

 Auto-Detect Source Language: Automatically identify and translate the input language.